 This may involve adding a Vitamin D to your daily diet, and maintaining a well balanced diet for several weeks prior to surgery, and the entire duration of your recovery.

 You will need to visit your Primary Care Physician, who will perform a complete History and Physical to ensure it is safe for you to have surgery.

-- Depending on your unique health situation it may be necessary to have additional studies done such as a blood draw for lab work, an EKG for your heart, or a chest x-ray.
+- Depending on your unique health situation it may be necessary to have additional studies done such as a blood draw for lab work, an EKG for your heart, pregnancy test or a chest x-ray.